yasir-sherwani99/translation-management-system/README.md

 - **CRUD Operations:** Add, update and retrieve translations through an API
 - **Search Translations:** Search translation by tags, language or content
 - **Performance:** Optimized for handling large sets of translations
+- **Testing:** Unit and featured testing for all critical functionalities including performance testing.

 ### API Endpoints